 - Use mail order delivery for your medications and save money

 - Talk about your end-of-life wishes

 - Establish a Power of Attorney for Health Care

 Uncertainty can wear you down.
 ETF and your employer have resources that can help.
 Even if you’ve never seen a counselor before, think about setting up an appointment today to take care of your mental health.
 Many health plans and assistance programs are offering remote services.
 See below for resources.

-- State of Wisconsin Employees: You can have six free visits with a counselor through your FEI Employee Assistance Program.
+- State of Wisconsin Employees: You can have six free visits with a counselor through your Kepro Employee Assistance Program.

 - UW Employees: You can have free visits with a counselor through your Employee Assistance Program.